automerge/automerge/docs/prototype/report.md

 1. **Scan/clone cost:** each delivery stages a whole Session clone, scans the archive to find causally ready changes, repeatedly reconstructs change metadata, evaluates captures, compiles per-operation BTreeSets, and diffs complete endpoints.
 No production benchmark claim.
 Final feature library suite, including all schedules/property tests, took 73.52 seconds in the debug test profile; this is test runtime, not a comparative performance measurement.
 2. **Storage/capture cost:** original Change archive duplicates graph storage; captures duplicate hash classifications, inspection and evidence/provenance.
 Export includes all received original bytes.
 No interval compression, canonical capture hashing or durable package serializer.
-3. **B1 is map/scalar only:** Session explicitly rejects lists, text, counters, marks, table creation and competing controls. **EX-08–14 are unimplemented/unproven**, and no formatting-aware patch observer exists.
-Ordinary control-free structural tests still pass but do not validate selected structural semantics.
+3. **Structural support is bounded evidence, not universal coverage:** B3 lifts list/text/counter/mark rejection with the regressions detailed below.
+Table creation and competing controls remain rejected.
+Fixed EX-08–14 and 32 generated formatting cases pass; general structural model generation, grapheme-rich-text patch replay, arbitrary nested rich-text block payloads and all rich-text conflict combinations remain unproven.
 4. **Recovery remains limited:** EX-04 named scalar adoption now passes after fix wave 1 using the existing editing API.
 The test records A as the reviewed source locally; no durable adoption provenance format, general recovery, policy forks, signatures, Keyhive graph, unauthorized-versus-invalidated variants, multiple control composition or grant revocation.
 5. **Private prototype boundary only:** native encoding is accepted by the feature build; session-specific ancestry, scope restrictions and group atomicity are not globally imposed on ordinary Automerge load/merge/sync.
 Ordinary raw control-bearing imports are transport/noninterference characterizations, not authorization-aware APIs.
 The experimental session is the supported interpretation path.
 No sync negotiation adapter, bundle route or strict compact-session import implementation.
 6. **No optimized selected import-log proof:** transitions discard import logs and use endpoint diffs.
 The native batch patch test proves content noninterference under allow-all only.
-Map restored-subtree duplicate exposure is covered; arbitrary nested conflicts and non-map structural exposure are not.
+Map/list/text/block restored-subtree exposure and a simultaneous nested text edit are covered by B3; arbitrary nested conflict combinations are not.
 7. **Trusted mock facts are essential:** actor-author bytes are external bindings checked for consistency and captured.
 Existing native author metadata is not used as a capability proof or reconciled by this mock adapter.
 Context associations are trusted immutable facts; delivering content before its required fresh-context association is outside the bundled fixture input contract.
 A `Context(h, g)` association overrides restriction applicability for h in this single-control model; it is not general context-versus-control evaluation.
 Extending beyond one control requires revisiting that boundary.
-8. **Private API rough edges:** string errors, internal unwraps behind validated captured contexts, fresh-control actor restriction, fixed default encoding and full-capture comparisons are intentional disposable costs.
+8. **Private API rough edges:** string errors, internal unwraps behind validated captured contexts, fresh-control actor restriction and full-capture comparisons are intentional disposable costs.
 No public production API is proposed.

 ## Fix wave 1 — reciprocal review disposition and executed evidence

 **Status: DONE_WITH_CONCERNS.
-F1 corrected; scoped re-review pending.** The initial passing 499-test suite did not cover pre-validation effectiveness.
+F1 corrected; scoped re-review APPROVED.** The initial passing 499-test suite did not cover pre-validation effectiveness.
 The supplied reciprocal review and coordinator ruling were read completely.
 No other model/reviewer was invoked.

 ### F1: validated control readiness precedes final exclusion